asierzd/asierzd/README.md

 > ### About me

-I am a software engineer and a robotics MSc student.
+I am a **software engineer** and a **robotics MSc** student.
-In this account I will be uploading my university practices and personal projects.
+In this account I will be uploading my university practices and personal projects, and will try to contribute as much as possible to the open source and free software community.

 > ### Content